hqwrong/game-robot/README.md

 use `@addcmd(ARGS, COMMAND_NAME)` decorator to add client command.

 use `@addhandle(protoname)` decorator to add handle function for game server's request.

+Check `test/config.py` to see how to config client.

 ## Test